Last Updated on

 Advice: When you get to the airport, exchange your money or find the ATM.
 ATM service fees in Bangkok might compete with the exchange rates at the airport so I suggest sizing up what you need for your trip and getting it in large chunks. (i.e. in Bangkok, I was charge a service fee of $5-7 per withdrawal!)
 Not sure if Chiang Mai’s ATM’s charge similar exhorbitant rates ; I’ve always had overspill cash from Bangkok.
 But this brings me to…

-With the wealth of good food in Thailand, why only settle on restaurants?
+With the wealth of delicious food in Thailand, why only settle on restaurants?
 I snack on street food A LOT.
 In Thailand, there’s a never-ending supply of good street food and fruit carts (my favorite!).
-Nevertheless, here’s some recommended Lonely Planet joints here.

 GETTING TO LAOS (See LAOS ITINERARY)